 In the Dominican Republic the standard voltage is 110 V and the frequency is 60 Hz.

 Some say you can carefully try to use your appliances in the Dominican Republic without a converter.
 Most likely they won't be damaged, but may not function optimally.
 If you don't want to take any chances, use a voltage converter in the Dominican Republic.
 You can find voltage converters at Amazon.
-Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.